Bug report #15393

 Could this be related to the changes to the REPACK function that was worked on to fix the issue with phantom features still appearing in other software even once deleted??

 #1 Updated by Nyall Dawson about 4 years ago

 Even - I've bumped into this a number of times recently too.
 For me it happens on Windows builds, when having multiple QGIS instances open with the same shapefile in use.
 Switch the layer to editable in one of the QGIS instances, make some changes, and try to save the changes.
 I get an error about being unable to reopen the dataset in readonly mode (Which leads me to believe that the changes made to automatically switch ogr sources to readonly are related), and then the shapefile corruption described above.
 I haven't looked further into it, but my suspicion is that it's caused by the combination of the shapefile packing + the dataset mode switching.

-#2 Updated by Jamie Portman over 3 years ago
+#2 Updated by Jamie Portman almost 4 years ago

 Has any progress been made on resolving this issue?

 It is causing constant grief and loss of data.
 Individually we make sure we only have one version of a file open, but we are finding others within the organization unknowinly open up files and we are unaware, and therefore result in corrupted files.